-Take a look at your income, expenses, assets and liabilities.
+Look at your income, expenses, assets, and liabilities.
 Ask yourself these questions:

-- Are you heavily reliant on another income earner to make your personal bill payments?
+- Do you rely heavily on another income earner to make your personal bill payments?

-- Are you only managing to make minimum payments to credit?
+- Are you only making minimum payments to credit?

-- Do you have very high-interest credit, such as payday loans and store cards?
+- Is your credit very high-interest, such as payday loans and store cards?

-- Do you find it difficult to make your housing and utility payments on time?
+- Is it difficult to make housing and utility payments on time?

 - Do you have money left over for savings once your bills are paid?

-Facing debt can be scary, but acknowledging there may be a problem is your first step in fixing it.
+Facing debt can be scary but acknowledging the problem is your first step towards fixing it.

 - Presents no conflicts of interest – is their service is the only solution to your problem?

-- Has authority/power to implement the recommended courses of action.
+- Has the authority or power to implement the recommended courses of action.

-- Has a strong name/brand that you have heard and an online presence you can trust (recommendations, blogs, thought leadership, etc.).
+- Has a strong brand or name that you recognize, and an online presence you can trust (recommendations, blogs, thought leadership, etc.).

-Once you have chosen someone to impartially review your finances with you, this may mean that you need to make some tough decisions.
-Managing your debt means making more than minimum payments, cutting down the amount of debt, and developing a strict budget in order to find room to do so.
+Once you’ve found a financial professional to work with, you may need to make some tough decisions.
+Debt management is more than making minimum payments, and includes cutting down the total debt amount and developing a budget and plan to find room to do so.